spinnaker/spinnaker.github.io/setup/features/server-group-launch-settings/aws-ec2/launch-templates-setup.md

 ### New to AWS
 If you are new to Spinnaker or even just new to AWS in Spinnaker, we recommend immediately enabling launch template support for all applications.

-1. Update your clouddriver configuration file, usually `clouddriver.yml`, to enable launch templates for all applications.
+1. Update your Clouddriver configuration file, usually `clouddriver.yml`, to enable launch templates for all applications.
     ```yml
       aws.features.launch-templates.enabled: true
       aws.features.launch-templates.all-applications.enabled: true
     ```
 1. Read through the available launch template supported [features](#feature-configuration) to determine which make sense for your users.
-1. Update AWS settings in deck to enable launch templates and the features you identified.
+1. Update AWS settings in Deck to enable launch templates and the features you identified.
 Ensure that `enableLaunchTemplates` is `true`.
     ```js
       providers: {
         aws: {